 - Bus passes will need to be pre-paid for each semester before your arrival.
 If you lose your bus pass, a replacement one will cost you \$10. - Every international student who pays for a bus pass will receive an unrestricted bus pass that can be used to get to and from school as well as in the evenings and weekends.

 TRANSIT SERVICE HOURS

-Monday to Saturday: 6:15 AM-8:00 PM (Dynamic shuttle from 8PM-Midnight) Sundays/Holidays: 8:45 AM-6:45 PM
+Monday to Saturday: 5:15 AM-11:00 PM

+(with reduced frequency on some routes after 8 PM)

+Sundays/Holidays: 8:00 AM-7:30 PM

 FOR MORE INFORMATION